npm/policies/open-source-terms.md

 17. You will not strain infrastructure of npm Services with an unreasonable volume of requests, or requests designed to impose an unreasonable load on IT systems underlying npm Services.
+This rule is intentionally loose, to give npm the flexibility it needs to keep npm Services working for the user community as a whole.
+But to draw one clear line, under no circumstances are five million requests to npm Services in a single month-long period by any single individual, organization, or group of affiliated companies remotely reasonable.
+If you have a special need to make lots and lots of requests, [our sales team](mailto:sales@npmjs.com) can help.

 18. You will not encourage or assist any other person in violation of "Acceptable Use".